 Technology support is available for students via IM, email, phone, or walkup services.
 Multimedia equipment is also available for students to borrow in the library.
-The campus is 99% wireless (including outdoor spaces), and computing labs are plentiful on campus; many are open 24 hrs.
+The campus is 99 percent wireless (including outdoor spaces), and computing labs are plentiful on campus; many are open 24 hours.
 Bucknell offers a Bison Laptop purchase program through Dell and Apple.
 Full technical support is available for Bison Laptops.
 Students may access campus information via the myBucknell portal.
 Learn more about Library & Information Technology.

 Not in the first year.
 Students are eligible to receive a parking permit as sophomores, juniors or seniors provided there are no current restricting sanctions.

-Yes, to the Harrisburg airport and train/bus station and the Williamsport, Philadelphia airports during the fall and spring break and the beginning and end of semesters.
-JFK shuttles run at the beginning and end of each semester only.
+We offer shuttle transportation to the Harrisburg airport and train/bus station, and to the Williamsport, Philadelphia, and Baltimore airports at the beginning and end of each semester, and at the beginning and end of fall and spring break.
+JFK shuttles run at the beginning and end of the semester only.
 Reservations are required.
 See details and make reservations.